-- That Government property records have been updated to reflect zero balances, and the disposition of each accountable item as required by 52.245-1(f)(1)(iii)(A)(8). - 2898
+• That Government property records have been updated to reflect zero balances, and the disposition of each accountable item as required by 52.245-1(f)(1)(iii)(A)(8).

-OBJECTIVE: The PA will determine whether completed contracts are closed for property administration, and whether the contractor dispositions Government property with proper authority and within required timeframes.
+The PA will determine whether completed contracts are closed for property administration, and whether the contractor dispositions Government property with proper authority and within required timeframes.

-POPULATION: All contracts administered by DCMA that were physically complete at any time within the past year, including contracts that were physically completed in prior years if closeout actions were incomplete at any time during the past year.
-This will include all contracts that have passed the contract's final delivery date.
+All contracts administered by DCMA that were physically complete at any time within the past year, including contracts that were physically completed in prior years if closeout actions were incomplete at any time during the past year.
+This will include all contracts that have passed the contract's FDD.

-2908 SOURCE DOCUMENTS: The contractor's report that closeout actions have been completed, 2909 as required by 52.245-1(f)(1)(x).
+The contractor's report that closeout actions have been completed, as required by 52.245-1(f)(1)(x).

-SUPPORT DOCUMENTS: Inventory schedules, direction from the PLCO, shipping documents, transfer documents, modifications, and the final inventory report.
+Inventory schedules, direction from the PLCO, shipping documents, transfer documents, modifications, and the final inventory report.
 Other documents related to relief of stewardship should be included, e.g., inventory adjustments, liability relief documentation, etc.

 PAs will test Contract Property Closeout statistically for standard PMSAs.
-PAs will request a listing of all contracts that were physically complete (i.e., past their final delivery date) at any time during the past 12 months, to include contracts that became physically complete in previous years if closeout actions are still pending at any time during the timeframe under review.
-The PA will then verify that the list is complete by comparing it to a listing of all contracts accountable to the contractor in MOCAS.
+PAs will request a listing of all contracts that were physically complete at any time during the past 12 months, to include contracts that became physically complete in previous years if closeout actions are still pending at any time during the timeframe under review.
+Because it is the best consistently applied contractual date designed to indicate completion of contract performance, the PA will use the FDD when generating a population to test this element. the PA will then verify that the list is complete by comparing it to a listing of all contracts accountable to the contractor in CAMS.